borderlessnation/call-for-unity/README.md

 Often times, there are voices asking to unite--some are even under some kind of facade for wordly interests

-This is coming from an IT guy, there are no benefits from me whatsoever.
+This is coming from an IT guy, there are no benefits for me whatsoever.

 I've looked at github's muslim-tagged repo is often just quran again, azan again, adkar again.